shadow/shadow/docs/shadow_config_complex.md

     - path: *ServerPath
 ```

-We can combine this with merge-keys to make extendable templates for fast and slow hosts:
+We can also use [merge keys](https://yaml.org/type/merge.html) to make
+extendable templates for fast and slow hosts:

 ```yaml
 x-constants: